hssmalo/steampunkfantasy/rules.md

 - Degrade one bleeding token one step. (ie d6 becomes d4 (d4 are removed)).
 Cost 1.
 - Remove one +1 to future damage token.
 Cost 1.
 - Neutrilize one minor acid.
 Cost 1.
-- Degrade one acid to minor acid.
-Cost 2.
 - Extinguish one fire.
-Cost 2.
+Cost 3.
 - Neutrilize one poison token: Cost 3.
 - Remove one bleeding token: Cost 3.
+- Degrade one acid to minor acid.
+Cost 4.

 **Repair(N, unit, phase)**